RLabNYC/Rlab_FaceTracking_fuse/README.md

 **Be sure to save this file as a “.ma” (maya ASCII) file for running python script later on!**

-   - You can now save the Maya scene as a (ASCII) .ma file and you are ready apply our python script to rename the blendshapes.

 # Python Setup

 Be sure to read our setup [here](https://github.com/RLabNYC/RLab_FaceTracking_RenameScripts)